 Dr. Irena Keller is an Adjunct Professor of Psychology and a parent.
 Having done her PhD dissertation on sleep and development, she has a good grasp of the scientific understanding of sleep and its importance for development and learning.
-As a parent of both a middle schooler and a high schooler, she has come to the realization that there is a big gap between the scientific knowledge about sleep and the actual public policies and school schedules.
+As the parent of a middle-schooler and a high-schooler, Dr. Keller has come to the realization that there is a big gap between the scientific knowledge about sleep and the actual public policies and school schedules.

 Lisa Lewis is a parent and writer based near Los Angeles.
 The parent of a high-schooler and a middle schooler, she has seen firsthand the effects of too-early start times.
 Lisa has written about school start times for both the Los Angeles Times and Slate and has testified before the California Assembly Education Committee.
 Her interviews and conversations with leading sleep researchers nationwide have underscored both the importance of school start times and that they can and have been successfully implemented.

 The statewide chapter works with chapter leaders in various communities in California to help them promote awareness of the issue and bring about change in their districts.

 To contact us, please fill out the contact form on this page.
 You can also stay up to date on our activities by liking our page on Facebook.

 California now also has six local chapters:

 SB328: Hearing before the Senate Education Committee, April 19, 2017